CheyennePierpont6459/RiverWay2024-2025/README.md

     ```

     The application will be accessible at `http://localhost:5000/` or on the localnetwork at http://192.168.X.X:5000 depending on socket capability.
+If your network is custom-configured, the IP may be different.

 ## Usage

 1. **Registration**

     - Users can register as Customers via the registration page.

-    - Super Admins can create Admin and Super Admin accounts through the Super Admin dashboard.
+    - Admins can create other Admin accounts through the Admin dashboard if they elevate permissions to a Super Admin.
+    - Employee accounts are handled by Admins and Super Admins.
+    - The first admin must be created through the /admin_setup route.
+It is assumed that whomever does this can be elevated to a Super Admin because the admin master/root password is needed to setup the first admin.
+In the example .env the admin root password is "SuperSecretAdminPassword".

 2. **Login**